Elders in India traditionally bless the young with the words: "Shataayu Bhavah!" which means: "May you live a hundred years!"

 The blessing is not too removed from the literal.
-According to ayurveda, the human body is indeed engineered for a full five score years and more.
-The three pillars of life — diet, sleep and self-mastery — form the foundation on which ayurveda says you can build good health and longevity.
+According to Ayurveda, the human body is indeed engineered for a full five score years and more.
+The three pillars of life — diet, sleep and self-mastery — form the foundation on which Ayurveda says you can build good health and longevity.

 Here are some tips from The Council of Maharishi Ayurveda Physicians to help you chart your course to a long, happy life.

-"Aaharah Praanah," says ayurveda.
+"Aaharah Praanah," says Ayurveda.
 Which means, food is a synonym for life.
 Food nourishes more than the body.
 It determines the quality of your very consciousness.
 What you eat, how you cook, when and in what company you eat ... these seemingly small details have a big impact on your overall health, and, ultimately, your life span.

 Spices are not only taste-enhancers, but also great healers.
-Sprinkle some freshly-cracked black pepper on your sandwich and it helps you absorb the nutrients readily.
+Sprinkle some freshly-cracked black pepper on your sandwich; this helps you absorb the nutrients readily.
 A pinch of turmeric in your soup not only adds color but also works as an excellent antioxidant.
 Combined in the right proportions, spices lend their synergy to everyday soups and curries.
 If you are not sure how to blend them, try Maharishi Ayurveda's gourmet Churnas, which will spice up your food with no fuss and lots of flavor.

 To derive maximum benefit from your spices, sauté them in clarified butter or ghee before adding them to prepared foods.
 Ghee helps the body absorb the lipid-soluble part of spices with ease.
 It's highly aromatic and delicious, too.

 Lack of good-quality sleep is a major factor in generating high levels of mental ama.
 Nature intended sleep as a nightly ritual of rest and rejuvenation.
 When sleep does not come easy or is disturbed, the day's piled-up stresses, or ama, fail to be cleansed.
 A good night's sleep, on the other hand, increases ojas, or vital life force.

-Drink a glass of warm milk with a little honey just before you sleep.
+Drink a glass of warm milk with a little honey just before you go to sleep.
 This has a settling influence on the mind and body.
 Milk contains the amino acid tryptophan, which is a precursor of serotonin, a brain chemical that facilitates sleep.
 Use honey that has not been heat-treated and be sure not to heat it above 60 degrees Fahrenheit, as this eliminates its beneficial qualities.

 Transcendental Meditation® helps combat the daily build-up of stress, making it easier for the mind to shut off for the night.